hartnetl/ridley-me-this-2/README.md

 ### Future features

-* Integrate google maps API to generate random location for sponsored turtles
+* Integrate google maps API to generate random location for sponsored turtles instead of a single uploaded image
 * Add banner which tells users how much money has been donated to date
-* Collate sponsorship details about the turtles for the management
+* Collate sponsorship details about the turtles for the management to reveal how much profit has been raised for the turtles, which turtles have been sponsored by who etc
+* Allow users to name the turtle when purchasing, instead of having to contact the site admin to do it manually
+* Add JavaScript to hide the turtle info section when admin is adding a product unless it is a turtle they are uploading

 ## Testing